dustywhite7/Econ8320/SlidesCode/2 - Functions.md

 - ```if```, ```else``` statements are order dependent!
 - The logic must be clear
 	- Can't compare strings to integers, for example
-- You must enumerate all possible outcomes!
+- You must enumerate all possible outcomes.
+If not, your code might surprise you!
 	- Remember, computers are stupid, and only do what they are told
 	- This is the ["Garbage in, garbage out"](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) principle